shreeyasharma1804/notes/misc/Certificates.md

 - Validity
 - Public Key: (Modulus and public key exponent)
 - Fingerprint: Hash value of the entire certificate content
-- Signature
+- Signature: The CA signs the certificate data using the private key.
+(This establishes that the server actually has the private key)

-Certificate is verified by matching the CN, SAN with the url.
+### Verification

-Certificate hierarchy is verified by matching the decrypted value of the signature(using next certificate's public key) and the hash value of certificate details.
+- The browser verifies the certificate by matching the CN/SAN with the host.

-Edge certificates: The certificate presented by the proxy to the user Origin certificates: The certificate presented by the proxy to the upstream server Client certificates: The certificate presented by the user for mutualauth
+- Certificate hierarchy is verified by matching the decrypted value of the signature(using next certificate's public key) and the locally calculated hash value of certificate content.

-**Key Generation**
+### Generation

-Private key generation
+- Private key generation
 ```bash
 openssl genpkey -algorithm RSA -out private.key -pkeyopt rsa_keygen_bits:2048
 ```

-Public key extraction
+- Public key extraction
 ```bash
 openssl rsa -in private.key -pubout -out public.pem
 ```

-Generate CSR
+- Generate CSR

 CSR requires the private key to establish that the private key is owned by the csr owner

 ```bash
 shreeya@Shreeyas-MacBook-Air ~/Documents> openssl req -new -key private.key -out request.csr
 You are about to be asked to enter information that will be incorporated